Operation: Burkina Faso

 By clicking on the icons on the map, additional information is displayed.

-|2020 planning figures|
+|2021 planning figures|

-|49,000||IDPs will receive transitional shelter support|
+|247,500||people of concern to UNHCR will receive shelter support|

-|2018 year-end results|
+|2019 year-end results|

 People of Concern